paragliding training center

 by Had Robinson

-More info needed The official SPOT help page is not that helpful in setting up the SPOT details if you are a soaring pilot.
+Why this page?
+The official SPOT help page is not that helpful in setting up the SPOT details if you are a paragliding or hang glider pilot.
 Here is a simple plan that will help both the pilot and those he wishes to keep informed of his whereabouts and safety.
 While studying the information below, please refer to the print screen below that I took of my shared SPOT web page.
 Always remember that the SPOT has to be activated by the pilot.
 No news from the SPOT does not necessarily mean things are OK.
-Injured pilots may not be able to press buttons on the SPOT.
+Injured pilots may not be able to access or press buttons on the SPOT.
 Emergency procedures should take this in mind.
 The routine discussed here addresses this inherent weakness in the SPOT system.
 Single point of failure is a serious problem in a communications loop and we pilots should always have backup means of contacting others.

-Warning: Extensive testing in controlled conditions has revealed that there are rare times when the satellite system will not receive transmissions from the SPOT, especially when outside the U.S. It is advisable that pilots not launch until they have verified that the SPOT has communicated with the satellite system.
+Warning: Extensive testing in controlled conditions has revealed that there are rare times when the satellite system will not receive transmissions from the SPOT (or any satellite tracking device), especially when outside the U.S. It is advisable that pilots not launch until they have verified that the SPOT has communicated with the satellite system.
 This can be easily done by sending the SPOT messages to your own cell or satellite phone.
 In a word, the SPOT system is not 100% reliable and pilots should have alternate means of communicating with the outside world.
 I estimate that the time when SPOT communications are "blacked out" is approximately 0.5% of the time.
-Resending messages until the system receives them seems to be the only method that works at this time.
+Resending messages until the system receives them seems to be the only method that works.
 I have been in locations outside the U.S. when the SPOT system was unavailable for hours.

 If something goes wrong, you want those who can help to be as informed as possible – and why I created this documentation.

-SOS response not 100% reliable The SOS button may not get a response after the SPOT center contacts the local S&R authority – much like car alarms going off in the night.
+SOS response from local S&R not 100% reliable The SOS button may successfully communicate the emergency to GEOS and GEOS will contact the appropriate emergency responders but the local emergency responders may not respond.
+It is like car alarms going off in the night.
 Maybe it is a real alarm?
 Maybe not?
 It can be the latter response in backward countries.
 They often do not have trained people manning the phones at their search and rescue (S&R) operation centers.
 Instead, these positions are often filled with relatives and friends, sad to say, who do not know what they are doing.
+We already have an example of non-response and, hopefully, it will always be a rare problem

 Do not travel alone in non-western countries An example of incompetence at this level was the Malaysian Airlines disaster.
 This was a commercial passenger jet full of people that just disappeared.
 Recently, a pilot buddy of mine had a serious accident in a South American country, pushed his SPOT SOS button, but never got a response from the locals.
 Thankfully, a friend was nearby who was able to call for an ambulance.
 Getting hurt can be dicey – especially if you are alone.
 In too many places, an injured stranger is prey for thieves.
 If people think they can profit from rescuing an injured pilot, they will help.
 If you are able to waive a credit card around, you will probably be OK.
 If you are unconscious and alone, it may be another story.
 You may be transported to some care center where the ride may cause more injuries than your accident (this happened in Turkey recently).
 It is another reason why traveling and flying alone outside of western countries is dangerous.

-Others can know your whereabouts and condition Authorized persons can get various text messages from the SPOT system sent to their cell phones and/or to email.
+Others must know your whereabouts and condition Authorized persons can get various text messages from the SPOT system sent to their cell phones and/or to email.
 If an authorized person receives an email, he will also have a link to your SPOT location on Google Maps.
 These messages and the Track Progress messages are visible on the shared SPOT web page that the user created.
 There is also a smart-phone application called "The SPOT App" that is available for the Android and iPhone.
+The SPOT setup page gives this extremely important advice,

 SPOT needs your credit card A user was upset why SPOT must have his active credit card on file at all times.
 The reason: if your SPOT is misused (a rogue SOS message sent), SPOT and the appropriate agencies will bill that credit card e.g. you will be fined.
 Think about it: do not let your kid play with your SPOT, for example.